 Total liabilities are all the expenses your company owes to third parties.
 The amount of money you, as the owner, have put into the company is referred to as total equity.

-The amount of inventory you have on hand at the start of the period is referred to as your starting inventory.
-The price you’ll have to pay to make your goods or provide your services is referred to as the cost of buying new inventory.
+The amount of inventory you have on hand at the start of the period is called your starting inventory.
+The cost of making your goods or providing our services is called the cost of buying new inventory.

 Running a small or big business is a difficult job.
-Hence, it is important that you have all the spending and financial transactions on track.
-One of the major places where finances get stuck or tied up is inventory.
+Hence, you must have all the spending and financial transactions on track.
+One of the significant places where finances get stuck or tied up is inventory.
 So, when investing or buying inventory, you should be careful about how much you spend and what you spend.

-Increasing the debt in the trial to bring in more funds for the running of the entity might not always be a good theory.
-So, it is vital that you analyse your debt standing before making a decision to bring in funds.
+Increasing the debt in the trial to bring in more funds for the running of the entity might not always be a good idea.
+So, you must analyse your debt standing before deciding to bring in funds.

 Conclusion